Do you know what Minimalism is?

 Think back to your childhood: Did you need a bunch of stuff to be happy or could you find happiness in a pile of library books, playing outside in a sandbox with just a pail, or adventuring on your bike until the sun went down?
 That’s what minimalism is going to help us find again—that happiness from within that we got as kids when we didn’t have all the excess we do now.

-In today’s world of consumerism it’s not surprising that many of us have a lot of excess things in our homes and offices.
+In today’s world of consumerism, it’s not surprising that many of us have a lot of excess things in our homes and offices.
 We’re taught to want more, more, and more.
 Some people even define success by being able to afford a lot of possessions – a lot of EXPENSIVE possessions.

 Sometimes we feel like we have to keep up with the Joneses.
 Whether “the Joneses” represent your neighbor or your biggest business competitor, buying tools, trainings, bright shiny objects, or other items that you don’t need or won’t use simply drains your wallet, adds to your stockpile of treasures, and depletes your mood when you discover months down the road that you haven’t used these items and have wasted hundreds or thousands of dollars in the process.